The University of Sheffield

 You'll study modules in economic analysis, policy and mathematical and statistical methods for economics in your first year.
 Then in your second year you'll further your understanding of microeconomics and macroeconomics.
 In your third year you'll take optional modules in aspects of economics that interest you.

-The flexibility of the modern languages part of the degree means you have the option to study either one or two of the 10 different languages we have on offer: Catalan, Czech, Dutch, French, German, Italian, Luxembourgish, Portuguese, Russian and Spanish.
+The flexibility of the modern languages part of the degree means you have the option to study economics with either one or two of these languages: Catalan, Czech, Dutch, French, German, Portuguese, Russian and Spanish.
+You can study Italian on this degree but only alongside a second language as well as economics.
+Luxembourg Studies is available as an option from year two onwards, either on its own or with a second language and economics.

 You'll develop your communication skills in your chosen language or languages to a high level.
 Optional modules include linguistics, literature, society and politics, history, philosophy and film studies.